Jackett/Jackett/README.md

 ## Running Jackett behind a reverse proxy
 When running jackett behind a reverse proxy make sure that the original hostname of the request is passed to Jackett.
 If HTTPS is used also set the X-Forwarded-Proto header to "https".
-Don't forget to adjust the "Base Path Override" Jackett option accordingly.
+Don't forget to adjust the "Base path override" Jackett option accordingly.

 Example config for apache:
 ```